Old St. Andrew's Parish Church: Reopening after World War II

 With Old St. Andrew's closed, Episcopalians had organized a new church, All Saints' Mission, closer to where they lived, near the Ashley River along the Savannah Highway/Folly Road area.
 They wanted to build a new church, since reopening the dilapidated colonial church many miles away seemed overwhelming.
 But they were unable to make a new church a reality and reluctantly reopened St. Andrew's Parish Church on Easter Day, March 28, 1948.
 Rev. Lawton Riley was named priest in charge.

 Soon afterwards termites were found in the walls of the church and the building was closed for repair for almost two years.
 Old plaster was stripped off the walls and ceiling to get to the wooden studs and trusses.
 Damaged pews, window sills, and shutters were repaired, the reredos was cleaned, and the roof and exterior trim were painted.
 An oil heater was installed in the north transept by the door.
 An eighteenth-century red tile commemorating Fitch and Rose was likely removed to make room for the flue along the north transept wall.
 Memorial tablets dedicated to John Grimké Drayton and Drayton Franklin Hastie, who had fought to keep the church under vestry control before his death in 1916, were placed opposite to each other on the south and north walls of the nave, respectively.
 The first electric lighting was installed, along the tops of the walls.
 Colonel William Izard Bull's plan of the new pews he installed in 1855 was discovered on the north wall of the nave, and the electricians who installed the lighting etched their names above it.
 Instead of being preserved, the artifact was covered by the Hastie memorial.

 Paying for ongoing repairs became a never-ending task.
 The glebe which dated to colonial times was sold.
-The church held a seemingly endless number of fundraisers, the most enduring of which is Tea Room.
+The church held a number of fundraisers, the most enduring of which is Tea Room.
 As ladies of the church would prepare the building for Sunday worship in the spring, visitors traveling up Magnolia Gardens Road to see the Ashley River plantations in bloom would see cars parked by the church.
 They would ask the ladies where they could get something to eat, since there were no commercial establishments anywhere nearby.
-These enterprising women began bringing sandwiches, coffee, and desserts and served visitors out of their cars, then on picnic tables, then in the parish house once it was built.
+These women began bringing sandwiches, coffee, and desserts and served visitors out of their cars, then on picnic tables, then in the parish house once it was built.
 A Gift Shop offering handmade wares and foods was added.
 Tea Room and Gift Shop has remained a fixture on the church calendar for more than seventy years.